Eddie Rickenbacker: Adrift at sea

 In October 1942, Stimson sent Rickenbacker on a tour of air bases in the Pacific Theater of Operations to review living conditions and operations.
 In addition, he was to deliver a secret message from the president to General Douglas MacArthur.
 After visiting several air and sea bases in Hawaii, Rickenbacker was provided with a B-17D Flying Fortress (AAF Ser.
 No. 40-3089) as transportation to the South Pacific.
 Due to faulty navigation equipment, the bomber strayed hundreds of miles off course while on its way to a refueling stop on Canton Island.
 When the airplane ran out of fuel, the pilot, Captain William T. Cherry Jr., was forced to ditch or water land the airplane in a remote part of the Pacific Ocean.

 For 24 days, Rickenbacker, Army Captain Hans C. Adamson (his friend and business partner), and six crewmen drifted for thousands of miles at sea in life rafts.
 Adamson sustained serious injuries during the ditching.
 The other crewmen—John Bartek, Wiliam Cherry, John De Angelis, Alexander Kaczmarczyk, James Reynolds, and James Whittaker—were hurt to varying degrees.
 Their food supply ran out after three days.
-On the eighth day, a seagull landed on Rickenbacker's head.
+On the eighth day, a tern landed on Rickenbacker's head.
 He captured it, and the bird became both a meal for the men and fishing bait.
 They survived on sporadic rainwater and small fish that they caught with their bare hands.
 While suffering from dehydration, Kaczmarczyk drank seawater; he died after two weeks adrift and was buried at sea.

 The U.S. Army Air Forces and the U.S. Navy's patrol planes planned to abandon the search for the lost B-17 crewmen after just over two weeks, but Rickenbacker's wife convinced them to search for another week.
 However, the newspapers and radio reported that Rickenbacker was dead.